hadiSahin/Research-Notes/DDoS_Research.md

 Using the improved DDoS detection mechanism, we conducted several experiments to identify DDoS attacks.
 We used Kentik alerts as ground truth and compared the results from unsupervised models, particularly autoencoders and generative adversarial networks.
 The unsupervised models detected most of the DDoS attacks identified by Kentik; however, they also flagged additional attack cases, some of which may be false positives.
 We aim to minimize these false positives as much as possible.

+### February 5, 2025

+During fine-tuning, the generative adversarial network did not converge to a stable equilibrium between the generator and discriminator.
+As a result, we decided not to use it in the analysis and instead focused on the autoencoder model as the primary tool.
+To improve the model's performance, we implemented the following enhancements:

+- Feature Engineering: Added new features such as the average and standard deviation of queue occupancy, inter-arrival time, packet rate, and flow rate.
+Additionally, we incorporated flag ratios like SYN/ACK and FIN/ACK, as well as service-related features such as the ECN fraction (the fraction of nonzero values).
+- Incremental Training: Trained the model incrementally using multiple batches of normal flows.
+We preserved 10% of the trained data, added it to the latest training set, and saved the model along with the threshold and scaler values.
+- Threshold Optimization: Experimented with various threshold levels, including three standard deviations from the mean reconstruction error and the 99th percentile of reconstruction errors.
+-
+These improvements enhanced the model's performance.
+Additionally, we decided to train and test the models over longer time periods, aggregating data at a minimum interval of one minute to ensure comparability with Kentik.

 ## References
 [1] G. Fernandes, J. J. Rodrigues, L. F. Carvalho, J. F. Al-Muhtadi, and M. L. Proen c¸ a, “A comprehensive survey on network anomaly detection,”Telecommunication Systems, vol. 70, pp. 447–489, 2019.